 You could hang your lights in an attic, basement, or even a large closet.
-As long as the space can maintain average temperatures around 50 and has an electrical outlet for the lights, you can grow delicious, nutritious greens.
+As long as the space can maintain average temperatures of around 50°F and has an electrical outlet for the lights, you can grow delicious, nutritious greens.

 The simple answer: almost any type of salad or cooking greens—the faster-growing the better—and leafy herbs.

 During my first experiments, I mixed together seeds left over from my spring–summer garden, dividing them into three categories with similar germination and growth habits:

 - kale, arugula, and leafy Asian brassicas (bok choi, mizuna, tatsoi, etc.)

 If you’re buying new seeds for winter planting, I suggest one of the fast-growing mesclun or braising mixes (also called stir-fry mixes) sold by most seed companies.

 I scattered the seeds thickly across the soil surface, covered them with a bit of compost, and watered them well with a small watering can.